chuanhao01/python-package-template/{{ cookiecutter.project_name.lower().replace(' ', '_').replace('-', '_') }}/_additional/Template_README.md

+# Template README

-# More Information about the template
+This contains additional information about the template project's README.

-You can read through the information provided below and choose what else to add into the project's main [`README.md`](../README.md)
+It is up to you if you want to add the information below to the [project's `README.md](../README.md)

 ## Initialize your code